-EDITOR IN CHIEF OF THE NEW

-ENDUTY ALSO FIRE ON

-TWITTER (APUSHINGHOOPS) OFTEN

-TALKING ABOUT ISSUES SPANNING

-ISLAMPHOBIA, HER EXPERIENCE AS

-PAKISTANI WOMAN IN THE U.S AND

-WHY LOVING KANYE WEST IS A
+ENQUIRY ALSO FIRE ON TWITTER (PUSHINGHOOPS) OFTEN TALKING ABOUT ISSUES SPANNING SLAMPHOBIA, HER EXPERIENCE AS PAKISTANI WOMAN IN THE U.S AND WHY LOVING KANYE WEST IS A

-FOLITCAL ACT
+POLITCAL ACT

-is unfairly fraught.
-You're likely growing up surrounded by claims upon your person about what you can and carit do.
+Le Self-actualization through a multicultural identity is unfairly fraught.
+You're likely growing up surrounded by claims upon your person about what you can and can't do.
 Don't let this dull your hopes and don't waste energy feeling sorry for yourself.
-View adversity as a blessing that carves out who you are with sharp relief, giving you dimension as a person.
+View adversity as a blessing that carves out who you are with Sharp relief, giving you dimension as a person.
 This is called acceptance and it's part of taking care of yourself.
-I often say 'take care' as a way of goodbye, it's because I mean it...taking care of ourselves is a Survival tactic.
-And If you are ever in doubt over your own survival I promise you there are thousands of desis and other minorities who are not only successful in their aims but unapologetic about them 91
+I often say 'take care' as a way of goodbye, it's because I mean it ... taking care of ourselves is a Survival tactic.
+And if you are ever in doubt over your own survival I promise you there are thousands of desis and other minorities who are not only successful in their aims but unapologetic about them 31

-KOREAN

-AMERICAN

-POET

-AND

-WRITER

-OF AN ESSAY
+KOREAN AMERICAN POET AND WRITER OF AN ESSAY LOVE CALLED DELUSIONS WHITENESS AVANT-GARDE'

-I LOVE

-CALLED

-'DELUSIONS

-OF

-WHITENESS

-IN THE

-AVANT-GARDE'

-"The encounter with poetry needs to change constantly via the internet, via activism and performance, so that poetry can continue to be a site of agitation, where the audience is not a receptacle of conditioned responses but is unsettled and provoked into participatory response.
+44 The encounter with poetry needs to change constantly via the internet, via activism and performance, so that poetry can continue to be a site of agitation, where the audience is not a receptacle of conditioned responses but is unsettled and provoked into participatory response.
 But will these poets ever be accepted as the new avant-garde?
-The avant-garde has become petrified, enamored by its own past, and there fore forever insular and forever looking backwards.
+The avant-garde has become petrified, enamored by its own past, and therefore forever insular and forever looking backwards.
 Fuck the avant-garde.
-We must hew our own path."
+We must hew our own path.

-SCOTT-HERON MUSICIAN, POET, ACTIVIST
+GIL SCOTT-HENN MUSICIAN, POET, ACTIVIST